Welcome to Marshall Strawberry, a relational work of art by Leah Gauthier working to help revive this very special berry.

 Next steps are to set up hubs across the country with successful new growers so more plants will be available locally, and realize Leah’s dream of a rare herb and berry farm to serve as a permanent home to Marshall where she lives in Mid Coast Maine.

-Baby marshalls for fall planting will be ready to travel starting in August and can be ordered here.
+Baby marshalls for fall planting 2015 are sold out.
+2016 plants will be ready to travel starting next August and can be ordered here.

 Read more about Leah + Marshall here.